jolibrain/deepdetect/README.md

    - for Resnets applied to CSV or SVM (sparse data), use the `mlp` pattern.
 In this latter case, at the moment, the `resnet` is built with blocks made of two layers for each specified layer after the first one.
 Here is an example: `[300,100,10]` means that a first hidden layer of size `300` is applied followed by a `resnet` block made of two `100` fully connected layer, and another block of two `10` fully connected layers.
 This is subjected to future changes and more control.

 ### Authors
-DeepDetect is designed and implemented by Emmanuel Benazera <beniz@droidnik.fr>.
+DeepDetect is designed, implemented and supported by [Jolibrain](http://jolibrain.com/) with the help of other contributors.

 ### Build